 Adjusting this part of the recipe does affect the formula you're following, though, and it should only be done after other measures have first been attempted.

 To slow fermentation, reduce the pre-fermented flour in a recipe, effectively reducing the number of bacteria and yeast cells added to a dough.

 Recommended reading: What's the Difference Between a Sourdough Starter and a Levain? →

 A few more suggestions on how to bake sourdough bread in summer

 Focus on the final dough temperature

 Usually, you won't see drastic temperature swings from cool on one day to blazing hot on the next1.
 Much like the frog in a warming pot, the gradual shift from spring to summer doesn't seem to register with us as we bake day-to-day.
-The final dough temperature of our regular bakes starts to change a degree or two over the course of a week, and slowly, the delta widens as outside temperatures continue to increase.
+The final dough temperature of our regular bakes starts to change a degree or two over a week, and slowly, the delta widens as outside temperatures increase.

 Continuous monitoring of our dough is always the first step (you take your final dough temperature, right? 🙂).
 With continuous monitoring, you'll notice your FDT slowly creep upwards as the ambient temperature in your kitchen moves commensurately.

 As the temperature hike inevitably sets in, counter it by using cooler water for mixing—that's always the first step.
 Next, let's look at that and a few more.